The Entrepreneurship Process in School By Galit Zamler

 - How can one shirt be all sizes?

 - Is it one shirt that fits several sizes or several shirts that fit several sizes?

 - What material is the shirt made of?

 - What is the purpose of the shirt?

 - Who needs such a product?
 Who is the target demographic?

-Initiative: A homework, doing pencil
+Initiative: A pencil that completes homework

 - How does the pencil identify the written questions?